SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 > 4.c.1 Proportion of teachers with the minimum required qualifications, by education level

 This target is interpreted to include research about
-* Increasing the number of qualified teachers and reducing teacher attrition / shortage
+* The supply of qualified teachers
-* Increasing/improving teacher training in developing countries, including via international cooperation for teacher training
+* International cooperation on teacher training in developing countries

 This query consists of 2 phrases.